Demonsfavourite/Restofood/README.md

-# Restofood <a href="https://jinshin19.github.io/Restofood">Restofood Link</a>

-I made a simple website with a basic features of add to cart / delete / basic calculation and so on.

-- I used localStorage.

-Btw, I'm a self-taught student.
-I forgot to include that the " Order Now " button is just only a props. thanks
+# Restofood: Simple Ecommerce Website.

+- Restofood is a simple ecommerce website with some basic functionalities.
+I was so curious, fantasize of what I can do using localstorage and because of that restofood is created.
+I know this is very basic compared to the pros out there but I'm not a pro, I'm still a student and a self-taught one.

+<b>This is the link</b>: <a href="https://jinshin19.github.io/Restofood">Try it!</a>

+# Functionalities:
+ -<b>Basic Calculation.</b>
+ -<b>Persist Add To Cart.</b>
+ -<b>Removable add to cart items.</b>
+ -<b>So on</b>
+ -<b>Order now is just a prop.
+It doesn't have any functionality.
+I haven't learned the payment gateway yet.</b>